mbharanya/SRF-Scraper/README.md

 docker run --rm -v $(pwd):/output mbharanya/srf-scraper --url https://www.srf.ch/play/tv/sendung/ding-dong?id=b558ca46-e1ce-442c-932d-571e5a6ad323
 ```

 Files will be downloaded with the episode date and if available the title (older episodes do not have a title).
-Example: `2016-05-21-Heute kocht Emira (31).mp4`
+Example: `Ding Dong-2022-03-11-In der evangelischen WG und beim Handorgel-Sammler.mp4`